Iain Morland: Published works

 In the book chapter "Between Critique and Reform: Ways of Reading the Intersex Controversy", edited by Morgan Holmes, his essay aimed to analyse activist and clinician narratives about the medical management of intersex, focusing on the reform of medicine, in place of critique.
 The book has been described as "the "go to source" for a contemporary, international representation of intersex studies," making "contributions that are precise, plainly written and very illuminating... the detail is fascinating and somewhat unnerving... beautifully clear and compassionate" (Contemporary Sociology), and "an important collection" (Suzanne Kessler, State University of New York).

-In Fuckology (2014).
-Morland critically analyses the legacy of psychologist and sexologist John Money, including his development of gender identity as a concept, and the utilization of scientific theories about the plasticity of human nature to develop controversial but still widespread treatment protocols for the management of intersex conditions.
+In Fuckology (2014), Morland critically analyses the legacy of psychologist and sexologist John Money, including his development of gender identity as a concept, and the utilization of scientific theories about the plasticity of human nature to develop controversial but still widespread treatment protocols for the management of intersex conditions.
 Fuckology is co-authored with Lisa Downing and Nikki Sullivan, and published by University of Chicago Press in 2014.
 A chapter on "Gender, Genitals, and the Meaning of Being Human" includes material previously published as "Plastic Man: Intersex, Humanism and the Reimer Case" in 2007.
 New Scientist described the book as "ably capturing" Money's story while Susan Stryker described the book as a "careful, critical and nuanced" analysis of Money's career.

+Morland’s book Intersex: A Manifesto Against Medicalization (2026) takes a deconstructive approach to intersex medicine, drawing on philosophy, psychology, queer studies and social theory to “illuminate the faults of intersex medicine by its own internal logic”.
+Intersex was described in the journal Science as “a scathing critique of practices that are sanctioned and commonplace” that “compels readers to reconsider decisions that uphold society’s prohibition of intersex at the expense of children’s well-being”.
+The book was published by Columbia University Press in 2026, and was a finalist for the 2026 Lambda Literary Award for LGBTQ+ Studies.